| No of people | Price per person |

 Photos from the Kanchenjunga Circuit Trek

-Experience one of Nepal’s most isolated and pristine trekking routes, far from the crowds of Everest and Annapurna.
+Experience one of Nepal’s most isolated and pristine trekking routes, far from the crowds of Everest and Annapurna, following a carefully planned kanchenjunga circuit trek itinerary.

 Enjoy jaw-dropping panoramas of Mt.
 Kanchenjunga (8,586m), the world’s third-highest peak, along with surrounding Himalayan giants.